Defense Attaché Office, Saigon (1973–1975): 1974

 In August 1974 the DAO recommended a substantial reduction in RVNAF training in the United States in order to save costs.
 318 crew in training would return to Vietnam between August and December 1974, while 347 crew would stay to complete their training.

-His term of assignment completed, and facing retirement, General Murray left Saigon in August 1974.
-In a debriefing meeting with CINCPAC Admiral Noel Gayler in Hawaii, General Murray warned of the devastating impact of the aid cuts and President Thiệu's misplaced confidence that aid would be restored.
-General Murray warned that "without proper support, the [South Vietnamese] are going to lose, maybe not next week, or next month, but after the year they are going to."
+His term of assignment completed, and facing retirement, Murray left Saigon in August 1974.
+In a debriefing meeting with CINCPAC Admiral Noel Gayler in Hawaii, Murray warned of the devastating impact of the aid cuts and President Thiệu's misplaced confidence that aid would be restored.
+Murray warned that "without proper support, the [South Vietnamese] are going to lose, maybe not next week, or next month, but after the year they are going to."

 Deputy Commander of USSAG, MG Ira A. Hunt Jr. came over to Saigon to fill in as Defense Attache until the newly appointed MG Homer D. Smith could arrive.
-General Hunt continued the conferences and working sessions between DAO and JGS staffs to revise the MASF program within the US$700 million appropriation.
+Hunt continued the conferences and working sessions between DAO and JGS staffs to revise the MASF program within the US$700 million appropriation.
 The ARVN would get about US$410 million, half of what it needed.
 Army ammunition requirements alone, originally estimated at US$400 million, would be US$500 million at 1974 prices.
 The RVNAF would receive about US$160 million, less than 30 percent of its requirement, while the Navy would have to make do with about US$9 million.
 Draconian measures were applied.
-General Viên restricted ARVN operations in each Corps to one 10-day operation per month.
+Viên restricted ARVN operations in each Corps to one 10-day operation per month.
 Only 55 percent of available transportation could be fueled, and tactical movement required the approval of the Corps' commander.
 Bandages and surgical dressings were washed and reused, as were other disposable surgical supplies such as hypodermic syringes and needles, intravenous sets, and rubber gloves.
 Ammunition issues were even more rigidly controlled than before.
 In the RVNAF, squadrons were reduced from 66 to 56; no replacements were ordered for 162 destroyed aircraft; flying hours, contractor support, and supply levels were further reduced; and 224 aircraft were placed in storage, among them all 61 remaining A-1 Skyraider fighter-bombers, all 52 C-7 Caribou cargo airplanes, 34 AC-47 Spooky and AC-119 gunships, all 31 O-2 observation planes and 31 UH-1 Huey helicopters.
 Among other operational reductions, the Navy inactivated 21 of its 44 riverine units, reducing security in the Mekong Delta.
 This was hardly the posture for an armed force on the eve of its final battle for survival.
 By November 1974 RVNAF flying hours had been reduced from 672,000 to 345,500.
 General Smith later wrote that "crippling limitations were imposed on... firepower and mobility...
 All of this had a debilitating effect on morale and gave strong encouragement to the enemy."